Fast-Track Detective Programme

 This is an intensive course, which will require commitment and dedication to both serving the public and meeting the demands of the Fast Track programme.

-If you think that this is the career for you, please use the accordions further down the page for more detail, download the Fast Track Detective Information Pack or use our expression of interest page to get in touch.
+If you think that this is the career for you, please use the accordions further down the page for more detail or download the Fast Track Detective Information Pack

 Read serving Detective profiles